 One of the most liberating features of cryptocurrencies is that wherever you are in the world, regardless of your social, political or economic status, as long as you are able to access the internet (on a computer, smart phone or in an internet cafe) you can discover, trade, buy, sell, send, and exchange cryptocurrencies.
 There is no need to have a bank account at a brick and mortar bank or even have identification.
 Cryptocurrencies are peer-to-peer networks that seek to remove as many barriers to entry as possible.
 This can be seen as one of cryptocurrencies biggest strengths but also one of its biggest weaknesses.
-Because there is "trusted central authority" overseeing transactions in Bitcoin and many other cryptocurrencies, there is no one to turn to for help or when errors occur.
+Because there is “trusted central authority” overseeing transactions in Bitcoin and many other cryptocurrencies, there is no one to turn to for help or when errors occur.
 It is possible (and has happened many times) that entire accounts containing valuable cryptocurrency can be misdirected, stolen and/or lost forever with no chance of recovery.
-Sometimes these losses can be the work of criminal organizations and other times the losses can be the result of human error or oversight.
+Sometimes these losses can be the work of criminal organizations, while other times the losses can be the result of human error or oversight.
 Because cryptocurrencies lack the consumer protections that we have come to take for granted in many of our other financial dealings, we recommend that investors not put large amounts of money into cryptocurrency until they have familiarized themselves with the unique features of the asset class and fully understand ways to avoid the most common cryptocurrency mistakes.
-We have published this guide to share some of the best practices that we implement at Sarson Funds and recommend anyone investing in cryptocurrency on their own also implement.
+We have published this guide to share some of the best practices that we implement at Sarson Funds and recommend anyone investing in cryptocurrencies on their own to also implement.